tungdn3/FlashCard/README.md

 - UI responsiveness.
 Currently, it is not mobile friendly
 - No paging
 - Handle session timeout more properly.
 Currently, it auto redirects user to the login page
 - The current prompt is not optimized.
-If the user has a typo, it may fail to generate examples
+Sometimes, it fails to generate example sentences or images.
+Especially if the user has a typo
+- After the image is generated, it may take from 15 to 30s to show the image.
+It is because of the large size and the storage region
+- To avoid over-use, the app disables the "AI Generate Image" button if the card already has an image

 ## Ideas for future improvements
 - A better UI design